I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 A City Of Culture erected sign tells me Larkin did too.

 But nothing has changed.
 Nothing has changed in 150 years, I imagine.
 Derelict overgrown ground.
 Nettles rise between the tombstones.
 A Victorian haven of quiet.
-I sit for a while and start to feel happy.
+We sit for a while and I start to feel happy.

 The council has sold off its strange, independent, Hull telephone network now.
 Rolled all the money into the stadiums and the projects that have given the city its new feel.
 I’m glad the old cream boxes still remain though.